im7mortal/prettybenchcmp/README.md

 Furthermore you have to checkout git commits for it and do it carefully:heavy_exclamation_mark:

 Different is that **prettybenchcmp** don't use temp files and keep story in local file *.benchHistory*.
 It allow get actual result with one simple action!
-Enjoy!
+Enjoy:star:!

 Supported flags from "go test"
 -----